 It is also important as the cradle of the HCV's concrete house project, employing the techniques of TW Fowler, which formed the basis of the massive housing program to follow after the war.
-The first experimental concrete dwellings (at 324-326 Howe Parade) still remain and are included on the Victorian Heritage Register.
+The first experimental concrete dwellings (at 324-326 Howe Parade) still remain and are included on the Victorian Heritage Register (see Figure 4).
+These experimental concrete dwellings were the prototype for the concrete dwellings built in the estate and the HCV estates that followed (see Figure 5).